imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 - `system` - This folder contains files related to how the simulation is to be solved:
     - `controlDict` for setting control parameters including start/end time, time step size and parameters for data output.
     - `fvSchemes` holds the discretisation schemes used in the solution selected during runtime.
-- `backward-step.msh`: The two-dimensional mesh created with ANSYS ICEM CFD.
+- `backward-step.msh` - The two-dimensional mesh created with ANSYS ICEM CFD.

-## Mesh Generation
+## Mesh Import

 The mesh for this case has been created using an external software and is stored in the ANSYS Fluent mesh format `*.msh`.
 Similar to the previous seminar, the mesh can be imported using the OpenFOAM tool `fluentMeshToFoam` with the following command: